 (i) Trade Receivables

-The activities of the company primarily include providing functional support services to related parties and rental income from Building and investment property.
-The credit risk with respect to amounts outstanding from these related parties and tenants is considered to be insignificant.
-Refer Note 32 on disclosure on related party transactions with respect to amount outstanding as at reporting date.
+The activities of the Company primarily include providing functional support services to related parties and earning rental income from buildings and investment property.
+Effective December 31, 2024, the building and investment property have been classified as 'Assets Held for Sale'.
+The credit risk relating to outstanding amounts from related parties and tenants is considered to be insignificant.
+Refer Note 36 for disclosures on related party transactions, including outstanding balances as at the reporting date.

 The Company creates allowances for impairment that represents its expected credit losses in respect of trade receivables.
 The management uses a simplified approach for the purpose of computation of expected credit loss for trade receivables.